GVR Report cover CRISPR-based Gene Editing Market (2026 - 2033)Report

 Product & Service Insights

-The products segment of the market, which includes CRISPR kits and reagents, CRISPR libraries, and other related tools, led the market with the largest revenue share in 2024.
+Based on product & services, the product segment led the market with the largest revenue share of 73.5% in 2025.
 The widespread adoption of CRISPR technology in research laboratories has led to a significant demand for high-quality enzymes and kits essential for gene editing applications.
 Moreover, CRISPR libraries, which allow researchers to conduct high-throughput screenings and facilitate functional genomics studies, are gaining traction.
 These libraries are pivotal for drug discovery and developing novel therapies, addressing critical health challenges such as cancer and genetic disorders.

 The services segment is expected to witness the fastest CAGR over the forecast period.
 As CRISPR technology becomes increasingly mainstream, researchers and organizations require specialized services for effective implementation, including designing, optimizing, and validating CRISPR systems.
 GenScript and Integrated DNA Technologies have introduced comprehensive service packages that include gene synthesis, cell line development, and custom CRISPR libraries.
 These offerings simplify the research process and accelerate project timelines, making them attractive to researchers under pressure to deliver results quickly.
 Moreover, as educational initiatives and workshops on CRISPR technology proliferate, more researchers seek expert services to enhance their understanding and application of this powerful tool.
 This growing demand will propel the services segment to new heights.